HailToDodongo/tiny3d/docs/modelOpt.md

 It's important to note that strip commands carry some overhead, needing to start a DMA and setup some registers.<br>
 So they are only more efficient when they draw several triangles.<br>

-Now starts the main loop, we try to fit as many strips into the free slots, preferring ones that container larger indices.<br>
+Now starts the main loop, we try to fit as many strips into the two free slots, preferring ones that container larger indices.<br>
 This is done to increase the chance to end up with more space after.<br>
 All fitting strips are concatenated together using the MSB flag mentioned earlier.<br>
-After nothing fits anymore, we can look at all the strips still left, and reevaluate how many vertex slots are free now.<br>
+After nothing fits anymore, we can look at all the strips still left.<br>
+We then reevaluate how many vertex slots are free, now that triangles have been "drawn".<br>
-This then repeats until not strips are left.<br>
+The process then starts over until not strips are left.<br>

-Note that after each iteration, the space of the previous strip is free to use again, so we can't create a dead-lock.<br>
+Note: After each iteration, the space of the previous strip is free to use again too, so we only even increase the available space as we go on.<br>

 Now we are finally finished!<br>
 What we have now is a sequence of vertex loads, followed by single triangle draws, followed by commands to load and draw index buffers.<br>